Black Friday has gone from a day of deals to a weekend of war.

 ‘Tis the season for charitable giving, but it’s easy to forget when your gift list takes a month to tackle.
 Coin Up combines the two.
 All you have to do is link a credit or debit card, choose a charity, pick a donation limit and call yourself Kris Kringle.
 Coin Up rounds up all purchases you make to the next dollar, then sends that spare change to your charities (up to a pre-set limit).
 Your reward?
 An auto-generated tax deductible receipt at the end of the year.

 Another Chrome extension that finds coupons for any website you’re shopping at online and automatically adds them.
 This includes free samples, free shipping and other coupons beyond a price discount.
-Because Honey gets a commission on purchases, they give you points for every purchase you make, which you can redeem for cash when you rack up enough.
+Because Honey gets a commission on purchases, they give you rewards points for purchases at over 4,500 websites, which can be redeemed for gift cards to Amazon, Macy's, Walmart and other retailers.

 Shopping for deals on Amazon, it's tough enough making sure you're getting a real TV and not an empty TV box.
 So when it comes to their clusterf*ck of reviews, who knows what you can trust?
 Fakespot knows.
 Copy the url of any Amazon product, paste it on their website and get a detailed analysis of how trustworthy all those 5 stars raves are.
 If you’re not willing to switch tabs during your shopping experience, you can download one of their browser extensions or apps for an instant reviews review.

-(And watch for our selectively curated Black Friday roundup later this week.)
+(And watch for our expertly curated Black Friday roundup coming tomorrow.)